cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/_index.md

 ![View your organizations in the Cobalt app](/deepdive/OrganizationsList.png "View your organizations in the Cobalt app")

 Your user role determines your set of privileges within an organization or [pentest](/platform-deep-dive/pentests/).
-Learn more about the [user roles and permissions](/platform-deep-dive/collaboration/organization/user-roles/).
+Learn more about [user roles and permissions](/platform-deep-dive/collaboration/organization/user-roles/).